eninedev/eninedev.github.io/entropy/index.md

 ## Honor Code

-> [!important]
 > I will neither give nor receive assistance while completing assignments.<br>
 > My work is my own in its entirety.<br>
 > I will not lie, cheat, or steal.<br>
 > I will not tolerate those who violate the Honor Code.

-> !!
+⛔ WARNING<br>
 A Trainee who is found to have violated the Honor Code will be terminated immediately.

 ### Three rules of thumb